 If you work in the United States (U.S.) you are required to file your taxes if your income in 2022 was higher than a specific amount.

 The deadline to file your taxes is April 18, 2023.
 If you are not able to file your taxes by this date, learn how to request an extension here.

 There are benefits to filing your taxes.
 For example:

 - You can receive refunds.
 When you work in the U.S., sometimes part of your income is automatically withheld by the state and federal governments.
 When you file your taxes, you may be eligible to receive a refund of the money that was withheld.

 - You may be able to receive Child Tax Credit payments.
 The Child Tax Credit is a payment from the U.S. government to help families with children.
 To receive Child Tax Credit payments, your children must have Social Security numbers.
 Read general information about the Child Tax Credit, and information about the Child Tax Credit for immigrant families.

 - It can help you with your immigration case.
 For example, filing your taxes can serve as proof of the years that you have lived in the U.S., which can be very important for an immigration case.

 - The process is safe.
 In general, all of the information that you provide when you file your taxes is confidential and will not be shared with other agencies or individuals.
-Neither the police nor immigration agencies will investigate you for filing your taxes.
+The police and the immigration agencies will not investigate you for filing your taxes.

-If you need help filing your taxes, you can find places that can help you prepare your taxes for free here.
-All you need to do is enter your zip code to find places close to where you live.
-Also, you can call this free hotline for updated information about tax preparation help centers in your area: 1-800-906-9887.
+If you need help filing your taxes, you can find places to help you for free.
+You can enter your zip code on this website to find places close to where you live.
+Or you can call this free hotline: 1-800-906-9887.